Approval Seeking Behavior Is Holding You Back? Do This Instead

-You don’t need to prove yourself to anyone or seek others’ permission to feel like you’re somebody.
-You don’t need others’ approval to feel good about yourself; you can become the sole authority for approving yourself.
+You don’t need to prove yourself to anyone or seek others’ validation to feel like you’re somebody.
+In addition, you don’t need others’ approval to feel good about yourself.
+In fact, you can become the sole authority for approving yourself.

-The Reasons You Should Not Ask For Approval From Outside of Yourself
+The Reasons You Should Not Seek Approval From Outside of Yourself

-If you continue chasing behavior after these instant gratifications that are nothing but short term ego boost, you’d be a very unhappy person.
+If you continue chasing after these instant approval gratifications that are nothing but short-term ego boosts, you’d be a very unhappy person.

 The goal is that you reach such a strong internal state, that you become so rooted in your values that nothing or no one can shake you.

-As you become that strong, empowered, self-assured person you’ve always wanted to be, you’d go after your desires with much more ease, step out of your comfort zone and allow yourself to grab opportunities as they come.
+As you become that strong, empowered person you’ve always wanted to be, you’d go after your desires with much more ease.
+You’d step out of your comfort zone and allow yourself to grab opportunities as they come.

 But as an approval junkie, you don’t get to do all that.